 Department of Humanities

 Dr. Andrea Cencich's academic background is in the areas of education, multiculturalism in law and justice, and human rights violations in Latin America.
 In regard to the Scholarship of Teaching and Learning, she focuses on the relationship between second language acquisition and native language proficiency, as well as the distance between the first language and the target language.
-She incorporates advanced technological features to assist students in second language acquisition.
-Her current research examines the relationship between military dictatorships and the depiction of contemporary criminological theories in Chilean literature.

-Andrea also specializes in teaching Spanish for law enforcement officers and other legal and public safety personnel.
-She teaches this subject matter both as an academic course at Cal U and also as a professional course to members of the Pennsylvania State Police, local law enforcement agencies and correctional officers through the University's Institute of Criminological and Forensic Sciences.
-She has provided pro bono translation services to non-governmental organizations involving genocide and other international crimes, and she has worked on the development of procedures to assist individuals who seek writs of habeas corpus in state and federal courts on claims of factual innocence.
+Dr. Cencich also specializes in teaching Spanish for law enforcement officers and other legal and public safety personnel.
+She teaches this subject matter both as an academic course at Cal U and also as a professional course to members of the Pennsylvania State Police, local law enforcement agencies and correctional officers.
+She has provided pro bono services to non-governmental organizations involving genocide and other international crimes, and she has worked on the development of procedures to assist individuals who seek writs of habeas corpus in state and federal courts on claims of factual innocence.
 She is a member of the Academy of Criminal Justice Sciences, and her published scholarship involves Limited English Proficiency as relates to victims, witnesses, and suspects in the criminal justice system.

 - B.P.S. (equiv): National Technological University of Chile

 - B.A.: PennWest California